Alignment: The Hidden Source of Vibration — and How to Catch It Before It Catches You

 By Josh Iris, President, Ace Electric Motor & Pump Co.

 If you’ve been around rotating equipment long enough, you’ve probably seen this one.
-You rebuild a motor, line it up perfectly, balance the rotor to G 1.0, and it runs smooth as glass at startup.
-Ten minutes later, the vibration starts creeping up.
+You rebuild a motor, line it up perfectly, and balance the rotor to G 1.0.
+It runs smooth as glass at startup.
+But ten minutes later, the vibration starts creeping up.

 You double-check everything — balance, runout, coupling, base — all good.
 You pull the laser out again just to make sure.
 Alignment looks perfect.